Tag Archives: knitting

 So I turned in my first writing assignment today, feeling all happy and accomplished.
 I was even fantasizing about how I can put a link in my blog to this article when it gets published.
 And then I got an email saying that my article has been reviewed and requires rewrites.

 As you know, I am not good with negative feedback, so I tried to prepare myself for the worst: What if they say it’s all wrong?
-Then I’ll just correct it and give them what they want.
+Well, then I’ll just correct it and give them what they want.
 That sounds easy enough.
 And then I read the comments.

 I have to give the editor credit; that was the most constructive way possible of saying that my article sucked.
 I didn’t answer the person’s question.
 I used examples more appropriate for middle-aged women than the teenagers and young adults who read the website.
 I had one good sentence in the entire article.
 I didn’t use AP format.
 I didn’t follow the writing guidelines.